fatfishe/cs417-examples/README.md

 git clone git@git-community.cs.odu.edu:tkennedy/cs417-lecture-examples.git
 ```

 is the better option.
-Cloning the repo will allow you to download updats from
+Cloning the repo will allow you to download updates from
 lecture using

 ```